himpan1998/Order-Management-System/README.md

 - Brief instructions on how to setup the environment to run your project:

 # Step:1
- -Run 'npm install' or npm i
+ - Run 'npm install' or npm i
- (Install all the dependencies.)
+ - To Install all the dependencies.
 # Step:2
 - Create '.env' file and set 'db_username' and 'db_password'.

- (In my case I have stored it in config.json file as I am in development enviroment but if you are implemented it in Production you must have to encrypt it first into .env file & do not push the file using .gitignore.)
+ - In my case I have stored it in config.json file as I am in development enviroment but if you are implemented it in Production you must have to encrypt it first into .env file & do not push the file using .gitignore.

 # Step : 3
 - Run 'npm run start'